1. Go to the production page of your work.

 Click the Add button.
 Fill in the form, then click Save.

 Provide a rough delivery date.
 This is so that you can differentiate between this production run and a reprint in 18 months time.
 It doesn’t have to be precise – it should be enough to roughly indicate which month or year the print run occurred in, for your ease of reference.
-You’ll add more precise delivery dates by destination later on.

 Which products should I tick?